Write a Program That Reads a Floating-point Number and Prints Zero if the Number Is Zero

 -

-, a Boolean expression of eithertrue
+bool, a Boolean expression of eithertrueorfalse -

-, a single graphic symbol likea
+char, a single graphic symbol likeaortwo -

-, a floating-point value with even more digits -
+double, a floating-point value with even more digits -

-, a floating-bespeak value, or existent number with a decimal value -
+bladder, a floating-bespeak value, or existent number with a decimal value -

-, integers up to a sure size, or number of $.25 -
+int, integers up to a sure size, or number of $.25 -

-, integers with more than bits, so they tin count higher -
+long, integers with more than bits, so they tin count higher -

-, a string of characters
+cord, a string of characters

 -